 Time: 1-2 hours

-Colorado National Monument is often called the mini Grand Canyon.
-Couple that with the fact that there are no crowds to hinder your experience, and you can look forward to a peaceful day of hiking from your car or hiking on foot.
+Colorado National Monument, part of the National Park Service (NPS), is often called the mini Grand Canyon.
+Couple that with the fact that there are no crowds to hinder your experience, and you can look forward to a peaceful day of hiking from your car or on foot.
 Rim Rock Drive’s 23 miles of majestic views is known as one of the grandest scenic drives in the American West.
-There are 19 signed viewpoints, with parking, along the route and 14 hiking trails (some as short as a half-mile).
-At the top is the Saddlehorn Visitor Center, which provides the history of the area, interactive learning exhibits for kids and adults, and a gift shop.
-If you zip through the 23-mile Rim Rock Drive and make a few stops, you can do this easily in two hours.
+There are 19 well-marked viewpoints, with easy parking, along the route and 14 hiking trails (some as short as a half-mile).
+If you zip through the 23-mile Rim Rock Drive and make a few stops, you can experience the park in less than two hours.
 However, we recommend spending at least half a day in this unique natural wonder.
-Be sure to stop at Upper Ute Canyon View pull-off (it’s on the right side as you drive up Rim Rock Drive from the Grand Junction East Entrance), walk to the left of the “mummy,” and yell!
+Be sure to stop at the Upper Ute Canyon View pull-off (it’s on the right side as you drive up Rim Rock Drive from the Grand Junction East Entrance), walk to the left of the “mummy,” and yell!
 We guarantee you will be surprised and delighted.

-If the historic endeavor that is Rim Rock Drive (it was built by the Civilian Conservation Corps during the 1930s, often with simple hand tools) appeals to you, you’ll be even more impressed by the monumental forces of erosion that took two million years to create the geological masterpieces you see along this scenic drive.
-The astounding cliffs, intricate spires and red rock formations that make the monument famous have been two million years in the making.
+If the historic endeavor that is Rim Rock Drive (it was built by the Civilian Conservation Corps during the 1930s, often with simple hand tools) appeals to you, you’ll be even more impressed by the monumental forces of erosion that created the enormous spires and cliffs you see jutting out from the ground and reaching to the clouds.
+That is two million years of erosion you are looking at!

-With 38 affordable hotels and numerous vacation homes in Grand Junction, restaurants who use the local produce to inspire their seasonal menus, wineries, Downtown boutique shopping and outdoor recreation, now is the time to make plans before fall passes you by.
+With 38 affordable hotels and numerous vacation homes, restaurants that incorporate local produce to inspire their seasonal menus, wineries, Downtown boutique shopping, and epic outdoor recreation - now is the time to make plans to visit Grand Junction before fall passes you by.